How to Remove Flowers and Grass Stains

 Advertisement

-Work liquid dishwashing or laundry detergent into the stain and rinse well with water.
-If any stain remains, presoak (the method of soaking in the washer or in a sink or tub before washing) in an enzyme presoak product (follow directions on label).
+Gently rub liquid dish soap or laundry detergent into the stain and rinse well with cold water.
+If any stain remains, pre-soak (the method of soaking in the washer or in a sink or tub before washing) in an enzyme pre-soak product (follow directions on label).
 Rinse thoroughly and launder as soon as possible.
-If any stain still remains, test for color-fastness in an inconspicuous place, then use a mild sodium perborate bleach or 3% hydrogen peroxide.
-Thoroughly rinse with clear water, then launder as usual.

 Advertisement